 Carolyn Gramling is the Earth & Climate writer at Science News.
 Previously she worked at Science magazine for six years, both as a reporter covering paleontology and polar science and as the editor of the news in brief section.
 Before that she was a reporter and editor at EARTH magazine.
-She has bachelor’s degrees in Geology and European History and a Ph.D. in marine geochemistry from MIT.
-She’s also a former Science News intern.
+She has bachelor’s degrees in Geology and European History and a Ph.D. in marine geochemistry from MIT and the Woods Hole Oceanographic Institution.

 Lisa Grossman is the astronomy writer for Science News.
 Previously she was a news editor at New Scientist, where she ran the physical sciences section of the magazine for three years.
 Before that, she spent three years at New Scientist as a reporter, covering space, physics and astronomy.
 She has a degree in astronomy from Cornell University and a graduate certificate in science writing from UC Santa Cruz.
 Lisa was a finalist for the AGU David Perlman Award for Excellence in Science Journalism and received the Institute of Physics/Science and Technology Facilities Council physics writing award.
 She interned at Science News in 2009-2010.